 Exploring Alternatives to Traditional Homeowners Insurance

-When traditional homeowners insurance is too costly or unavailable, there are several alternatives that can still provide protection for your home.
+When traditional homeowners insurance is too costly or unavailable, several alternatives can still protect your home.
 Here are some options to consider:

 1. FAIR Plans